Sbig App

 In India, when you purchase a new vehicle, typically the dealer manages the registration procedure.
 That being stated, you can also begin your vehicle registration procedure and obtain the RC yourself.

-Follow these steps to apply for an RC book yourself:
+Follow these steps to apply for an two-wheeler RC book yourself:

 • Take your vehicle to the closest Regional Transport Office (RTO).